PeteJames21/sunday-nights/src/poems/sunday-nights-1.md

 Let the rhythm of hope entwine,\
 Through every heart, a steady climb.\
-Sunday nights, where spirits rise,\
+Tranquil nights, where spirits rise,\
 A hymn of courage under endless skies.